Heidi The Flying Turtle

 Heidi patiently receives his routine spa treatment from Dr. Minnie.
 Image.

-Heidi patiently receives his routine spa treatment from Dr. Minnie.
+Heidi patiently receives his routine hygiene session from Dr. Minnie.

 Heidi’s most well known trait was his stellar appetite!
 Once he was back to full health, he never missed a meal.
 His mobility in water was equally impressive, despite his lack of working front flippers.
 He would often do full back flips and barrel rolls to grab food, delighting everyone.
 We never found anything he wouldn’t eat, be it crabs, fish innards or barnacles, and he once even tried to bite a waterhen that landed on the surface of his tank (no harm came to that waterhen).